juliafbowman/Hello-Roomie/fgp4.md

 This structured approach improves efficiency, accuracy, and user experience, helping students quickly and effectively find the right roommate.

-Please refer to this link - https://drive.google.com/file/d/1My_7lp2iwR_VSw3lfs7sH44eKiqmCfHs/view?usp=sharing or the document labeled RoughSketch.pdf for more in depth details for the rough sketch and layout and features

 ### Approach:
-Detailed view - RouchSketch.pdf
+Please refer to this link [Rough Sketch (Google Drive)](https://docs.google.com/spreadsheets/d/1QTe-mFRo7sTU4L_SmyDVEYZrcw_PVkqmXeAp4OfxzzY/edit?usp=sharing) or the document labeled RoughSketch.pdf for more in depth details for the rough sketch and layout and features

 Database: SQLite
 Backend: Python
 Frontend: React

+The idea is to create a user layout where there are two main tabs.
+First tab represents a filter bar and all the posts present in the database, Second tab can will get user details and then fetch best matches.
+UI will be made using react which will send API requests to the backend in Python (Flask), which will then query the data from a custom SQLite Database

 ### Ethical Issues: TODO